 Explainer: What is ‘conversion therapy’?

 International health and human rights experts have condemned these treatments as “harmful” and “ineffective”.
 But they remain common in many places globally.
-A new, six-month investigation by openDemocracy can reveal that health centres in Uganda, Kenya and Tanzania – including some funded by foreign aid money – have offered or referred undercover reporters to providers of such anti-gay ‘therapy’.
+A six-month investigation by openDemocracy in 2021 revealed that health centres in Uganda, Kenya and Tanzania – including some funded by foreign aid money – had offered or referred undercover reporters to providers of such anti-gay ‘therapy’.

 If you haven’t heard of ‘conversion therapy’ before, here’s what you need to know.